Richland Library first in Carolinas to offer accredited high school diploma program - South Carolina Radio Network

 Students are required to take a self-assessment and required pre-requisite career preparation course.
 They have 18 months to earn the 18 credits necessary to complete their high school diploma.
 Part of the self-assessment includes an essay on why they want to complete their diploma and an interview.

-The program costs the Richland Library $1,200 per student but there is no cost for students.
+The program costs the Richland Library $1,200 per student, but there is no cost for eligible participants.

 The Richland Library is accepting students for the program.
-An informational session is January 23 from 6 – 8 p.m. at the Main Library on Assembly Street in Columbia.
+An informational session will be Wednesday from 6 – 8 p.m. at the Main Library on Assembly Street in Columbia.
 Click here for more information.